Global oil price crash leaves ASEAN economies staring down the barrel

 Some analysts fear that the impact of the pandemic may last until early 2021, but others are more optimistic.
 As GPB Global Resources Founder and Managing Director Boris Ivanov argued, “Once the outbreak is controlled, the global economy, particularly China and India, is expected to rebound at a notable rate.
 As a result, global oil demand could double or triple to make up for the lost demand.”

 COVID-19 has put every economy into unchartered territory, but historically, oil prices have rebounded following economic shocks.
-Demand for oil will pick up again, and that offers a little solace to those economies in ASEAN that taking the heaviest blows.
+Demand for oil will pick up again, and that offers a little solace to those economies in ASEAN that are taking the heaviest blows.